MicrosoftDocs/fabric-docs/docs/get-started/workspace-monitoring-overview.md

 author: KesemSharabi
 ms.author: kesharab
 ms.topic: overview
-ms.date: 09/02/2024
+ms.date: 11/03/2024

 #customer intent: As a workspace admin I want to monitor my workspace to gain insights into the usage and performance of my workspace so that I can optimize my workspace and improve the user experience.
 ---

 # What is workspace monitoring?

 Workspace monitoring is a Microsoft Fabric database that collects and organizes logs and metrics from a range of Fabric items in your workspace.
-Workspace monitoring lets workspace users access and analyze logs and metrics related to Fabric items in the workspace.
+Workspace monitoring lets workspace users access and analyze [logs](eventhouse-logs.md) and metrics related to Fabric items in the workspace.
 You can query the database to gain insights into the usage and performance of your workspace.

 ## Monitoring